emeraldbird/2-dirs-syncronization/README.md

 ## Description
-The program synchronizes the contents of the destination folder (slave) with the contents of the source folder (master).
+The program synchronizes the contents of the destination directory (slave) with the contents of the source directory (master).

 Synchronization includes operations:
 - deletion